EU07 and EP07

 Machines from Poznań differed from earlier ones mainly internally.
 First of all, frame was redesigned in order to simplify manufacture, so new machines were longer by 320 mm and heavier by almost 3.5 tonnes.
 There were, of course, many differences concerning individual items of equipment.
 Wheelsets and engines were the same as in earlier examples.
 Externally, the easiest way to distinguish later machines from the earlier ones – apart from the service number – is the fact that EU07s from HCP had side walls made of riffled plates and larger pilots.
 Their production totaled 242 examples, the last of which – EU07-543 – was delivered in June 1992.
 Furthermore, three machines were rebuilt from damaged ET41s (EU07-537 from ET41-036B, EU07-544 from ET41-088A and EU07-545 from ET41-116A), so the grand total of this class is 489 machines: more than all other passenger electric locomotives in the PKP service combined.

 EU07s proved quite reliable in service, but soon it was found out that electric engines were prone to failures as a result of high rotational speed.
 It was thus decided to change the main gear reduction ratio from 79:18 to 76:21.
-Rebuilt machines were designated EP07 (service numbers retained) and 84 machines were rebuilt until 2004, including seven from Pafawag.
-This program still continues, but certainly is lagging behind schedules, as it was initially intended to convert over 200 EU07s until 2005.
+Rebuilt machines were designated EP07, service numbers being retained.
+First EP07s appeared in late 1996 and 84 machines were rebuilt until 2004, including seven from Pafawag.
+Some were fitted with LKb535 traction engines of the same rating, but with improved insulation.
+Initially it was intended to convert over 200 EU07s until 2005, but this program suffered considerable delays and new, more extensive modernization packages were proposed (see below).
 Until 2002, 57 machines were withdrawn due to accidents or physical wear.

 Deliveries of EU07s covered over 27 years and, from statistical point of view, were moderate: about 18 examples per year.
-This cannot change the fact that they are the principal electric locomotives for passenger and express trains in Poland – and this will not change soon.
+This cannot change the fact that they are the principal electric locomotives for passenger and express trains in Poland – and, despite deliveries of modern motive power, this will not change soon.
 When EU07-001 was rolled out from Pafawag for service tests in 1964, this machine could principally be considered modern; 27 years later, despite all modification, it certainly was not so.
 But all efforts to supply more advanced machines in fact failed.
 EP08 class (derived from EU07) numbered just fifteen machines; EP09, intended as a major step forward, was not an unequivocal success.
 EP23 was a failure, if not misunderstanding.
 EU11 and EU43 programs were terminated.
-Thus, if you travel through Poland on an electrified line, your train will most probably be hauled by a EU07 or EP07.
+Major improvement, albeit initially rather qualitative than quantitative, came for PKP InterCity only in 2009, with ES64s from Siemens.
+However, if you travel through Poland on an electrified line, your train will still most probably be hauled by a EU07 or EP07.

 According to rosters quoted at www.szopa.glogow.pl, in October 2005 PKP had 91 EP07s and 336 EU07s in active service.
-One example was purchased by a private operator: EU07-125, built by Pafawag in 1970 and withdrawn in March 1998, was sold to PTKiGK Zabrze and remains in use, its designation changed to 4E-004.
-In fact this is one of very few machines of this type used for freight traffic and the only one owned by a private operator.
+EU07-125, built by Pafawag in 1970 and withdrawn in March 1998, was sold to PTKiGK Zabrze and remains in use, currently with DB Schenker Rail Polska, with service number changed to 4E-004.
+This was the first locomotive of this type purchased by a private operator and for a number of years remained the sole one used for freight service.
+It was sold to Wiskol in 2012.
 In 2008, Koleje Mazowieckie (KM), which operate local trains around Warsaw, leased six EP07s from PKP Cargo to haul new push-pull-type drafts supplied by Bombardier.
-Further five are intended to follow in early 2009.
+Further five followed in early 2009.
+Following the delivery of eleven brand-new EU47s, completed in August 2011, all were returned before next September, retaining their white, yellow and green KM liveries (at least for the time being).
+As older EU07s were declared surplus following the acceptance of new locomotives in increasing numbers, they were purchased by several more companies:

 Main technical data – EU07